 Applied work experience is increasingly required for graduates of professional programs.
 This internship provides students in the Department of City and Regional Planning with the opportunity to conduct applied fieldwork and acquire valuable practical experience in their area of specialization.
 A final report evaluating the usefulness of the fieldwork experience is expected by the end of the term.
-10 hrs per week work requirement is expected of the internship.
-The course can be taken for 1 credit every semester and is can be repeated up to 3 times.
+This internship has a ten hours per week work requirement.
+The course can be taken for one credit every semester and can be repeated up to three times.
 International students require Curricular Practical Training approval, which is granted by the International Students and Scholars Services only after enrolling in this course for credit.

 This seminar introduces students to practical aspects of city planning.
 From working with the government at the local, regional, and federal levels, to working with the private sector, the course attempts to provide hands-on planning experience for students.
 The instructor and the student will mutually agree on the topic for the fieldwork, which by necessity should correspond with the student’s area of study at DCRP.
 Appropriate areas of study for this seminar include: